 The 1992 North Bethesda/Garrett Park Master Plan envisioned Rock Spring as a "large, high quality, mixed-use Urban Village" and encouraged "the gradual evolution of the entire area from Wildwood Shopping Center to the Westlake housing area into a single district."
 That Plan suggested that a redesigned Fernwood Road/Rock Spring Drive would become the unifying visual influence; an "axis" that would link the various parts and overcome the physical barriers imposed by the I-270 spur and Old Georgetown Road.
-Twenty-five years later, Rock Spring is just beginning to transform from a cluster of disparate uses into a holistic, cohesive community.
+Twentyfive years later, Rock Spring is just beginning to transform from a cluster of disparate uses into a holistic, cohesive community.

 Rock Spring's location continues to be one of its prime assets, with direct access to major highways and relative proximity to the Grosvenor-Strathmore and White Flint Metrorail stations.
-Although the office market is currently struggling and the single-use suburban office campus has lost some of its former appeal, Rock Spring still has many positive attributes and, generally, the vision from the 1992 Plan remains relevant.
+Although the office market is currently struggling and the singleuse suburban office campus has lost some of its former appeal, Rock Spring still has many positive attributes and, generally, the vision from the 1992 Plan remains relevant.
 Rock Spring's office buildings are valuable and the commercial retail centers that anchor the east and west sides of the Plan area are thriving.
 The residential neighborhoods that surround Rock Spring are well established and highly desirable.

-The recent emergence of new residential development within the office park further signals the readiness of the area for its repositioning as a well-integrated, amenity-rich district for existing employers and future residents.
+The recent emergence of new residential development within the office park further signals the readiness of the area for its repositioning as a well-integrated, amenityrich district for existing employers and future residents.
 The townhouses currently under construction, along with the significant developments that have been approved at other sites, particularly Rock Spring Centre, have the potential to create a more connected, walkable, mixed-use community.
+As new residential development occurs, the Plan recommends the creation of affordable housing.
+For any new residential projects that develop under the optional method, the Plan recommends fifteen percent Moderately Priced Dwelling Units (MPDUs) be provided as a public benefit.

 This Plan envisions Rock Spring as an employment center that includes new housing, where appropriate, with concentrations of retail at each end of the central spine.
 New development and redevelopment should focus activity along the proposed central spine.
-The Master Plan seeks to build on the goals of the previous Plan and leverage the inherent strengths of the Rock Spring area through a measured, form-based approach by:
+The Sector Plan seeks to build on the goals of the previous Plan and leverage the inherent strengths of the Rock Spring area through a measured, form-based approach by:

-- Establishing a redevelopment framework that provides greater amenity options and mix of uses for companies and their employees, as well as residents, both in the short and long term. - Elevating the North Bethesda Transitway to a high-priority transit corridor. - Concentrating new activity, both public and private, along the central spine to: - Establish a greater sense of place and an identity for the Rock Spring area.

-- Reduce the real and perceived distances between the east and west sides of the Plan area by unifying activity nodes along the spine. - Provide areas of interest for future residents and commercial employees. - Encourage a safe and inviting pedestrian and bicycle street environment along the spine and around future transitway stops. - Enhancing connectivity between the Rock Spring Plan area and surrounding residential neighborhoods, adjacent parks, and nearby community facilities. - Creating linkages between existing trails and green spaces, and establishing new open spaces through redevelopment.
+- Establishing a redevelopment framework that provides greater amenity options and mix of uses for companies and their employees, as well as residents, both in the short and long term. - Elevating the North Bethesda Transitway to a high-priority transit corridor. - Concentrating new activity, both public and private, along the central spine to: - Establish a greater sense of place and an identity for the Rock Spring area. - Reduce the real and perceived distances between the east and west sides of the Plan area by unifying activity nodes along the spine. - Provide areas of interest for future residents and commercial employees. - Encourage a safe and inviting pedestrian and bicycle street environment along the spine and around future transitway stops. - Enhancing connectivity between the Rock Spring Plan area and surrounding residential neighborhoods, adjacent parks, and nearby community facilities. - Creating linkages between existing trails and green spaces, and establishing new open spaces through redevelopment.